muralisrini/enccc_example/README.md

 # EnCCC sample modified to use github.com/muralisrini/shim

-The enccc sample from fabric "github.com/hyperledger/fabric/examples/chaincode/go/enccc_example" is a bit more complex than "example02".
+The enccc sample from fabric `github.com/hyperledger/fabric/examples/chaincode/go/enccc_example` is a bit more complex than "example02".
 It is chosen to illustrate separation of GO shim from fabric.

-The sample is copied as is and modified to replace "github.com/hyperledger/fabric/core/chaincode/shim" with "github.com/muralisrini/shim".
+The sample is copied as is and modified to replace `github.com/hyperledger/fabric/core/chaincode/shim` with `github.com/muralisrini/shim`.

 ## Create the enccc install package
 ### Clone encc
-mkdir <path>/enccc/src
+mkdir < path >/enccc/src

-export GOPATH=<path>/enccc
+export GOPATH=< path >/enccc

-cd <path>/enccc/src
+cd < path >/enccc/src

 git clone https://github.com/muralisrini/enccc_example.git